Javascript is not enabled.

-Sautéed Spinach with Pine Nuts & Raisins
+Sautéed Spinach With Pine Nuts & Raisins

 Pine nuts and sweet golden raisins brighten up sautéed spinach.